Mold Remediation Woodbury, CT - Green Restoration

 Woodbury CenterMain Street South Antiques DistrictHotchkissvilleHollow RoadLong Meadow RoadLake Quassapaug ShorelinePomperaug River corridorNonnewaug River valleyQuassapaug RoadSherman Hill Road

 Green Restoration provides IICRC S520 certified mold remediation in Woodbury, CT, serving all Woodbury neighborhoods.
 Our certified technicians arrive same day with FLIR thermal imaging, moisture meters, and ACAC-certified air sampling.
-We specialize in 18th-century antiques-district Colonial fieldstone cellar remediation, Pomperaug AE Zone flood-legacy mold, and Lake Quassapaug seasonal-property response unique to Woodbury.
+We specialize in 18th-century antiques-district Colonial fieldstone cellar remediation, Pomperaug floodplain flood-legacy mold, and Lake Quassapaug seasonal-property response unique to Woodbury.

-As a service-area business led by our owner across the Litchfield Hills, our crews know the specific mold conditions Woodbury properties face: Pomperaug River AE Zone seepage into fieldstone Colonial cellars, 18th-century plaster-on-lath cavity concealment, and Lake Quassapaug microclimate humidity.
+As a service-area business led by our owner across the Litchfield Hills, our crews know the specific mold conditions Woodbury properties face: Pomperaug River floodplain seepage into fieldstone Colonial cellars, 18th-century plaster-on-lath cavity concealment, and Lake Quassapaug microclimate humidity.
 We coordinate directly with adjusters from Liberty Mutual, State Farm, Travelers, Allstate, USAA, Chubb, and all major carriers.

 Active Mold Exposure In Woodbury?